HeavenOSK/behavior_subject_mixin/README.md

 # behavior_subject_mixin
-A mixin which provides state of StateNotifier as a stream of BehaviorSubject.
+A mixin that provides the state of StateNotifier as a stream of BehaviorSubject.

 # Usage